 I also want to bring up DHC, another Japanese brand.
 They have so many products I love, and their DHC Medicated Pimple Spot for Acne Clear is very effective and handy to carry.
 It has a clear and watery formula that absorbs very well into the skin.

 (image credit belongs to DHC website)

 For DHC I also must talk about their Acne Whitening Gel.
-It is one of my must have product from DHC.
+It is one of my must-have product from DHC.
 It not only reduces acne blemishes, this gel actually whitens my acne scars.
 This is the only acne related product that I can apply full face without feeling any discomfort.
 One of the few whitening product that works and at an affordable price.
 Mine is an older version package, their new package color is baby blue with the exact same formula.

 THE BODY SHOP®

 Last is The Body Shop’s Tea Tree Oil.
-It works very well to reduces spot acne and has such natural minty smell that’s super refreshing.
+It works very well to reduce spot acne and has such natural minty smell that’s super refreshing.
 It doesn’t dry up the acne like how the acid does, but it calms the acne inflammation very well.
 Again, because a little bit goes a long way, my bottle is the old packaging.

 So those are the products that worked very well for clearing acne.
 However, these are more like the SOS emergency treatment I’d use only once in awhile.
-The fundamentals for a clear skin still requires a healthy lifestyle with proper skin cleansing and hydrating routine.
+The fundamentals of a clear skin still require a healthy lifestyle with proper skin cleansing and hydrating routine.
 For me, my trick was to just stop consuming anything cold and icy.
 If you can’t resist the temptation of cold beverage sometimes, at least try to avoid them during the menstrual periods and minimize as much intake as possible throughout the year.
 It is one of the cheapest things to try because it is totally FREE! :3